ksarkies/XBee-Acquisition/Kicad-Main/README.md

 A photodiode symbol was taken from (http://vkoeppel.free.fr/files/diy/kicad_diy_libraries.zip)

-Other symbols and footprints except one are provided by KiCad developers.
+Other symbols and footprints are custom or are provided by KiCad developers.

 The provided Photodiode.pretty footprint library should contain all necessary footprints.
-Place any legacy footprint mod files into the modules directory.
+Copy any legacy footprints into the modules directory, and any external footprints into Photodiode.pretty to avoid problems of obsolescence.
 In CvPcb go to "Library Tables", then select the tab "Project Specific Libraries".
 Append a new entry, add the library path (including the name of the .mod file), choosing "Legacy" for the plugin type.
 The nickname will then appear in the main